Identification of single-input-single-output quantum linear systems: Comparison of power spectrum and transfer function identifiability

-For PQLSs we now see that it is possible to construct a globally minimal realisation of the PQLS \textit{directly} from the power spectrum.
-Moreover, global minimality of PQLSs may be completely understood in terms of the spectrum of the system matrix $A$, just as was the case for minimality, stability, observability and controllability \cite{Guta, Indep}.
-An immediate corollary of this is the following: \begin{Corollary} A SISO PQLS $\mathcal{G}=(C,\Omega)$, with pure input ${V}(N, M)$ has a pure stationary state if and only if either holds \begin{enumerate} \item The input is vacuum \item The eigenvalues of $A$ are real or come in complex conjugate pairs. \end{enumerate} \end{Corollary}
+For PQLSs we now see that it is possible to construct a globally minimal realization of the PQLS \textit{directly} from the power spectrum.
+Moreover, global minimality of PQLSs may be completely understood in terms of the spectrum of the system matrix $A$, just as was the case for minimality, stability, observability, and controllability \cite{Guta2, Indep}.
+An immediate corollary of this is the following. \begin{Corollary} A SISO PQLS $\mathcal{G}=(C,\Omega)$, with pure input ${V}(N, M)$ has a pure stationary state if and only if either of the following holds: \begin{enumerate} \item[(1)] the input is vacuum; \item[(2)] the eigenvalues of $A$ are real or come in complex-conjugate pairs. \end{enumerate} \end{Corollary}